surgiie/transformer/README.md

 $input = [
     'some_date'=>"1991-05-01",
 ];
 $transformers = [
     'some_date'=>[Carbon\Carbon::class, '->addDay:1', '->format:m/d/y'],
 ];
 ```

-### Guard Layer Over Execution
+## Guard Layer Over Execution

-By default, all available functions that are callable at runtime will be executed but if you have concerns about this or want to add a protection/security layer that prevents certain methods from being called, you may easily add a guard callback that checks if a method should be called by returning true:
+By default, all available functions that are callable at runtime will be executed.
+However, if you want to add a protection or security layer that prevents certain methods from being called, you can add a guard callback that checks if a method should be called by returning true:

 ```php

 <?php

 use Surgiie\Transformer\DataTransformer;